 In short, these plans are expensive.
 While there's some federal grant money set aside for these high-risk pools, and occasionally funds are collected from taxes on hospital revenues, the majority of the expenses in the plan are paid by the members.
 Because this group of people are more likely than the general population to use their insurance benefits, these plans are more expensive than a similar policy from a private insurer.
 State laws typically cap the rates, but these caps still allow for rates between 130 percent and 200 percent of the market value.
 The cost you would pay to be a part of such a group would depend on your medical history, age and the guidelines set forth by your state.

-For more information on high-risk health insurance pools, health insurance and similar topics, see the links on the next page.
+For more information on high-risk health insurance pools, health insurance and similar topics, see the links below.